Research Security Program (I.A.6)

 Covered Individuals

-• Disclose participation or affiliation with any Foreign Talent Recruitment Program (FTRP).
-If an FTRP is deemed malign by the Research Security Office, follow recommendations for corrective action.
+• Disclose participation or affiliation with non-U.S. entities, as required by other Purdue policies.
+If an activity is determined to be an MFTRP by Research Security and Export Controls, follow recommendations for corrective action.

-• Refrain from engaging with parties on U.S. government restricted entity lists.
+• Refrain from engaging with parties on U.S. government restricted party lists.

 • Fulfill all disclosure, certification and training requirements as prescribed by the research security program.